CooperDavis05/FootballAnalyticsTutorials/README.md

 - Lesson 4: Data Modeling using Advanced Regression Techniques (logistic regression)
 - Lesson 5: Random Forest and XGBoost Modeling

-Developed by Cooper Davis with influence from tutorials by Tej Seth (@Tejfbanalytics on Twitter).
+Developed by Cooper Davis, inspiration from tutorials by Tej Seth (@Tejfbanalytics on Twitter).